 |Most Intricate Designs||More than $250|

-The quoted cost of stained glass windows covers the cost of the design and all the costs for the completion of the project itself like the cost of materials, artist’s fee, and overhead.
+The quote covers the design and all the costs for the completion of the project itself like the materials, artist’s fee, and overhead.
 For actual quotations, artists/studios usually give quotations that include delivery and installation, if it is within their locality and if installation will be done by them.

 There are three phases to the project.
 They are: